Miceli's: History

 Miceli's was opened in 1949 by World War II veteran Carmen Miceli and his wife Sylvia with help from their brothers and sisters, and originally featured family recipes from Sicily.
 Originally a pizzeria, Miceli's was the first Italian restaurant in Hollywood and its wooden booths came from another historic Hollywood restaurant, the nearby Pig 'n Whistle.

-In 1980, the restaurant opened new location in Universal City, California.
+In 1980, the restaurant opened a new location in Universal City, California.
 Other locations were opened in Burbank and Beverly Hills, but those have since closed.

 Clientele

 Many notable figures, both inside and outside Hollywood, have dined at Miceli's over the years.
 Future presidents John F. Kennedy and Richard Nixon dined here before they were elected.
 Famed gangster Mickey Cohen was a visitor, as was West Coast mafia chieftain Angelo Marino, who also owned the California Cheese Company, of which the Micelis were his largest purchaser.
 Frank Sinatra and Marilyn Monroe were regulars, and Lucille Ball learned to flip pizzas in the restaurant's Beverly Hills location in preparation for the I Love Lucy episode Visitor from Italy.
 Pauley Perrette and John Stamos were such regulars that they would walk into the kitchen to chat with the staff, and Pele once visited and shut the kitchen down for thirty minutes, as the cooks were too busy talking to him.

-Other notable figures who dined at Miceli's include Dean Martin, Joe DiMaggio, Sal Mineo, Elizabeth Taylor, Richard Burton, the Beatles, Jim Carrey, Adam Sandler, Julia Roberts, and more.
+Other notable figures who dined at Miceli's include Dean Martin, Joe DiMaggio, Sal Mineo, Elizabeth Taylor, Richard Burton, the Beatles, Jim Carrey, Adam Sandler, and Julia Roberts.